 Law, Democracy, and Social Change

 In an era that seems defined by both accelerated departures from standard democratic and legal procedures and by political gridlock, the question whether the legal system should serve as a bulwark of stability or a facilitator of changes already underway is the subject of intense debate.
 Is the law a useful tool for changing or stopping a society seemingly going into another direction?
-Is it a democratically legitimate tool for such changes and if so, under what conditions?
 This course will cover theories of legal change in democratic societies and beyond and the complex relationship between economic factors, socio-cultural variables, and the legal system.